Enigmatic-Smile/fidel-android/README.md

 This parameter is mandatory for USA and Canada.
 Once set, it will be applied as a hyperlink on the ```Terms and Conditions``` text.

-Note that the consent text has a different form depending on the country you set or the country the user can select.
+Note that the consent text has a different form depending on the allowed countries you set or the country the user can select.
 Below you can find the specifics for each case.

 ### Consent text for United States and Canada

-When you set United States or Canada as the default country or don't set a default country (meaning that the user is free to select United States or Canada as their country), a different consent text will be applied.
+When you set United States and/or Canada as allowed countries or don't set any countries (meaning that the user is free to select United States or Canada as their country), a different consent text will be applied.

 For USA & Canada, the following would be an example Terms & Conditions text for ```Cashback Inc``` (an example company) that uses ```Awesome Bonus``` as their program name: